Discrimination, Harassment & Retaliation (DHR)

 As relevant to Title VI of the Civil Rights Act of 1964, the Los Angeles Community College District operates its programs and services without regard to race, color, and national origin.
 Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI as it relates to LACCD facilities or programs may file a complaint with LACCD.

-For more information on LACCD’s civil rights program, and the procedures to file a complaint, call 213-891-2315, visit our administrative office at 770 Wilshire Boulevard, Los Angeles, CA 90017, or contact us at diversity-programs@email.laccd.edu.
+For more information on LACCD’s civil rights program, and the procedures to file a complaint, contact us.

 A complainant may also file a complaint directly with the Federal Transit Administration by filing a complaint with Federal Transit Administration (FTA), Office of Civil Rights, Region IX, 201 Mission Street, Suite 1650, San Francisco, California 94105-1839.